xiaoniuniu89/Sudoku-P3/README.md

 Users can play the classic game of Sudoku popularised by Maki Kaji.

-Users can select an easy, medium or hard Sudoku puzzle to solve, get hints if they are stuck on a square, and after finishing the puzzle users can see correct solution as well as see how long it took to fill the board.
+Users can select an easy, medium or hard Sudoku puzzle to solve, get hints if they are stuck on a square, and after finishing the puzzle users can see the correct solution as well as see how long it took to fill the board.

 [The deployed site is here!](https://sudoku-p3.herokuapp.com/)